shilewenuw/get_all_tickers/README.md

 ## features
 -  getting a list of tickers from chosen exchanges (all of them by default)
 -  saving a list of tickers from chosen exchanges as a CSV
+-  (planned) getting a list of tickers with different criteria (such as Market Cap, P/E)

 ### install
 Use the following pip command: